Khuzdul: Nouns and adjectives

-Nouns and adjectives appear to share different declensions for formation and number.
-How many declensions there might be in Khuzdul is currently unknown.
-Tolkien stated plural formations were said to be similar to Arabic's broken plurals, which would make for many irregular plurals; two examples are known: baruk, the plural of bark "axe", and Khazâd, the plural of Khuzdul.
+Nouns and adjectives may have had different declensions for formation and number.
+Tolkien stated plural formations were similar to Arabic's broken plurals, which would make for many irregular plurals; two examples are known: baruk, the plural of bark "axe", and Khazâd, the plural of Khuzdul.

-Note that only Khuzd "Dwarf" and Rukhs "Orc" are the only nouns fully attested in this table.
-As the other roots are based on the attested forms of "Dwarf" and "Orc", they could differ from declension and/or broken plural patterns.

 Other noun declension types likely exist, but little detail is provided to show any full declensions or identify any broken plurals.
 Of these, the only hints that point to their existence is in compounded attested words and single words:

 The word baruk is both the absolute and construct plural form of bark, likely the result of being a broken plural.

-Some patterns can be seen that hint at some details of what state and/or number a noun is in:

-A CVCVC pattern with matching vowels, are common for construct patterns: